heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Enviroment set up

-{Provide a list of prerequisites that your contributors need to do or have before they contribute.}
+{Provide a list of prerequisites that your contributors need complete or have before they can contribute.}

-Ensure you have the following:
+Ensure you have the following before contributing:

 - Item1
 - Item2